nseniak/opwatch/doc/quickstart.md

 ## What to read next

-To learn more about Opwatch, we recommend you read the [Overview](overview.md).
+To learn more about Opwatch, we recommend that you read the [Overview](overview.md).